blaz-r/sentinel-dl/README.md

 Now one can try this: specify 5120m sided bbox and set size to 512px (but you can't also specify resolution).
 This then yields 512x512 res just fine, but it doesn't say which sampling resolution it uses (probably 10).

+This is not a problem with default options: resolution of 10m, and patch size of 512.
+Each patch is therefore 512x512 and covers 5120 x 5120 m.

 ### Developing